![]() |

 In addition to defining distributed learning, there are several clauses related to distributed learning teacher working conditions (e.g., requirement that the teacher be certified; requirement that distributed learning be considered part of the teacher’s formal workload; maximum distributed learning class size; mandated professional development for distributed learning teachers; and distributed learning school day can be different, but must be equivalent).

-Further, the collective agreement outlines a number of responsibilities for the schools and/or school boards that choose to operate distributed learning programs:
+Further, the collective agreement outlines a number of responsibilities for the schools and/or regional centres for education/school boards that choose to operate distributed learning programs:

 - schools must have student supervision at the local level when students are engaged in distributed learning;